 Shady Hollow Assisted Riding is a non-profit organization incorporated in 1998.
 We provide a supportive equine environment where individuals with physical, cognitive and/or emotional challenges can experience therapeutic, social and educational rewards.

-Our Assisted Riding Program and our new Hippotherapy Program are designed for our clients with special needs who otherwise cannot independently ride.
+Our Assisted Riding Program is designed for our clients with special needs who otherwise cannot independently ride.
 Through Assisted Riding Lessons, individuals with special needs can improve their self-confidence, increase muscle strength, enhance balance, learn teamwork, and develop social skills.
 The horse is an equalizer in an otherwise unequal world.

 Shady Hollow offers unique opportunities for volunteering as well.
 Our volunteers are the backbone of the Assisted Riding Program.
 Volunteers prepare the horses for lessons by grooming and tacking.
 During the lessons, they become leaders and side walkers assisting the rider on the horse.
 Besides lessons, volunteers donate their time helping with fundraising events, educational seminars, fairs and expos.

 Shady Hollow is a year round working farm currently caring for over 20 horses, 90 acres of farm land and over 3 miles of trails.
 It’s a wonderful place to come for a visit any time of the year.
 The barn doors are always open!